Ramanujan-K/Compositions/ViolaConcertoMv2.md

 ---
 layout: default
-title: Viola Concerto Mvt II Adagio Sentimentale
+title: Viola Concerto in D Major Mvt II Adagio Sentimentale
 ---

-# Viola Concerto Mvt II: Adagio Sentimentale
+# Viola Concerto in D Major Mvt II: Adagio Sentimentale

 <small>The second movement to the viola concerto in D Major is slower, more sentimental, and emotional.
 The movement contrasts the powerful imposing and mischievousness found within the first.</small>